besterprotocol/besterd/spec2.md

 The `[JSON message]` contains information that the server will use to gain the following information:
 	* *Authentication*: Is the user allowed to use this server?
+	* *Scope*: Is this a client-to-server of server-to-server communication?
 	* *Type*: Which _message handler_ should be responsible for
 		processing this message.
 	* *Payload*: The data to be processed by the _message handler_.